francescoo22/SWERC/README.md

-## My solutions to some problems of SWERC and other similar competitions
+## Solutions to some problems of SWERC and other similar competitions made by me and my team mates